VirtualBrainLab/ephys-link/README.md

 # Citing

 If this project is used as part of a research project you should cite the [Pinpoint repository](https://github.com/VirtualBrainLab/NPTrajectoryPlanner).
 Please email Dan (dbirman@uw.edu) if you have questions.

+Please reach out to Kenneth (kjy5@uw.edu) for questions about the Sensapex Link server.
+Bugs may be reported through the issues tab.